Umuzi-org/tech-department/content/topics/clean-code/general/_index.md

 As you can see, there is a lot going on in the Bad file sorting function, so it would be difficult to describe what it does in one sentence or to give it a name.

 ## DRY - Don't Repeat Yourself
 Ideally functionality should be represented in a code-base exactly once.
-If you find yourself repeating certain values such as strings or numbers that won't change, rather same those values to variables.
-This also means you won't have to change everywhere you're using those values, you'll only need to change them where you originally assigned them to a variable.
+If you find yourself repeating certain values such as strings or numbers for example, rather save those values to variables.
+This also means that if the values change, you won't have to change them update them again on every line where you've used them.
+You'll only need to change them where you originally created and assigned them.

+The same goes applies to functions.

 ## Flat is Better Than Nested
 If you are ever tempted to put a loop inside a loop... etc. Don't.